peerapat40595/studyjams-2018-workshop/lecture.md

 Creating a Persistent Disk
 ======
-- Standard persistent disk
+- Standard persistent disk -> external
-- SSD Persistent disk
+- SSD Persistent disk -> external
+- Local SSDs (Big data, AI and ML)

 ### What you'll do
 - Create a new VM instance and attach a persistent disk